 - Culture: is your current company culture healthy?
 Are your employees happy?
 What improvements can be made to affect your culture for the better?
 Outline both the positives and negatives of your current company culture, as well as define new additions that your team feels would add value.

 - Sales: review your current sales process.
 Where could improvements be made?

-- Customer Satisfaction: review your customer list - both those won, current customers, and lost customers.
+- Customer Satisfaction: review your customer list - including those won and lost.
 Outline the positives and negatives for all - note any underlying themes.
-Do not be discouraged with customers lost - they may not be an ideal customer; however if they were lost due to an issue with your process, this is a great time to analyze and define a course correction for the future.
+Do not be discouraged with customers lost - they may not be the right customers for you.
+However, if they were lost due to an issue with your process, this is a great time to define a course correction for the future.

 - Leadership / Organizational Management: review your current company’s leadership and organizational management.
-This may be a tough one to swallow with the team, but ask leading questions designed to extract details from your team, instead of just yes / no questions.
+This may be a tough one to swallow with the team, but ask leading questions designed to extract details from your team, instead of just asking yes / no questions.
 For this task, create a friendly and open environment.
 Maybe hold a meeting for this out of the office - a lunch or happy hour - where your team is more likely to share.

 You should now have a clear picture by month of your cash flow throughout the year.
 You can utilize this to measure each month’s performance, and compare as the year progresses.

 This is, of course, a simplified guide.
 If you need help with 2021 business planning or putting your strategy into action, contact THAT Agency.

 Editor's Note: This post was originally published in November 2019 and has been updated for freshness, accuracy, and comprehensiveness.